That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

-In other words, managers need clarity on the historical trend in the size of their sales pipeline over the long, medium and short-term.
+In other words, managers need clarity on the trend in the size of their sales pipeline over the long, medium, and short-term.

-As a bonus, I’ll also show you where you can quickly get the opportunity trend reports without having to build them yourself.
+As a bonus, I’ll also show you where you can quickly get the opportunity trend reports for free without building them yourself.

-With that, let’s kick things off by measuring the long-term pipeline trend.
+With that, let’s kick things off by tracking the long-term pipeline trend.

 Long-term Sales Pipeline Trend